 Meet the Experts

-Juna Jones-Moore is the Director of Diversity & Inclusion at GameStop, a global retailer of multichannel video games, consumer electronics, and more with more than 5,800 stores in 14 countries.
+Juna Jones-Moore is formerly the Director of Diversity & Inclusion at GameStop, a global retailer of multichannel video games, consumer electronics, and more with more than 5,800 stores in 14 countries.
 GameStop’s commitment to diversity and inclusivity is a critical component of its corporate culture, as evidenced by its active support for a network of 8 employee resource groups.

 D&I expert Pamela Pujo led diversity strategies and guided a network of ERGs at American Airlines.
 She has managed and led diversity awareness education programs across functional and departmental lines, including talent management, professional development, and business development.
 As a Diversity Advocate with Affirmity, she helps clients optimize their diversity and inclusion programs through strategic consulting and workforce data insights.